tagoso/linkpin/README.md

 ## Acknowledgments

 My deepest gratitude goes to [@kristoferlund](https://github.com/kristoferlund) for maintaining the following NPM packages.
-These libraries were indispensable in bringing URLL to life!
+These libraries were indispensable in bringing Linkpin to life!

 - **[`ic-use-internet-identity`](https://github.com/kristoferlund/ic-use-internet-identity)**: This package offers a seamless and intuitive way to integrate Internet Identity (II) authentication into React applications.
-Without it, URLL's smooth login functionality wouldn't have been possible.
+Without it, Linkpin's smooth login functionality wouldn't have been possible.

 - **[`ic-use-actor`](https://github.com/kristoferlund/ic-use-actor)**: Simplifies managing actors on the Internet Computer, making interactions with canisters straightforward and maintainable.